Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 Ford Focus Wheel Bearing and Front Hub

-This DIY provides the basic procedure, in a video and in words, for replacing the front hub and wheel bearing in a 2000-2011 Ford Focus without removing the steering knuckle and without using a standing hydraulic press machine.
+This DIY provides the basic procedure, in a video and in words, for replacing the front hub and wheel bearing in a 2000-2011 Ford Focus (and video only of a 2008 Ford Fusion) without removing the steering knuckle and without using a standing hydraulic press machine.

-In the Focus, the bearing is press-fitted into the steering knuckle and the wheel hub is press-fitted into the inner race of the wheel bearing.
+In the Focus as well as the Fusion, the bearing is press-fitted into the steering knuckle, and the wheel hub is press-fitted into the inner race of the wheel bearing.

-The procedure for replacing FWD pressed-fitted steering knuckle bearings is basically the same for most cars with this configuration with minor differences.
-Therefore the basics of these instructions can be used on other vehicles besides the Focus.
+The procedure for replacing FWD pressed-fitted steering knuckle bearings is basically the same for most cars with this configuration except for minor differences.
+Therefore, the basics of these instructions can be used on other vehicles besides the Focus.

-Having found in several repairs that the wheel hub was worn as well the bearing, I now replace the wheel hub as well in every bearing replacement job.
-Replacement bearings can be purchased as a kit and the extra cost of the hub is nominal.
+Having found in several repairs that the wheel hub was worn as well as the bearing, I now replace the wheel hub as well in every bearing replacement job.
+Replacement bearings can be purchased as a kit, and the extra cost of the hub is nominal.